Less invasive. Stronger. Tailored for rapid recovery.

 Biomedical textiles can be used in innovative medical devices for sports medicine procedures including:

-One market segment that’s seeing increasing growth is foot and ankle repair.
-Sports-related accidents are a major contributor to these types of injuries, but diseases such as osteoporosis and arthritis, as well as rising incidences of road accidents are also factors.
+One market segment that is seeing increasing growth is foot and ankle repair.
+While sports-related incidents are a major contributor to these types of injuries, osteoporosis, arthritis, and rising incidences of road accidents are also factors.

-Braided and woven textiles that can be made of nonresorbable or resorbable polymers are particularly beneficial in foot and ankle repair applications, especially for ligament and tendon repair.
+Braided and woven textiles can be made of non-resorbable or resorbable polymers and are particularly beneficial in foot and ankle repair applications, especially for ligament and tendon repair.
 Thanks to their flexibility, high tensile strength, biocompatibility, low profile, and inherent capabilities for promoting tissue ingrowth, textiles can be an excellent choice for inclusion in many surgical applications, including:

-Woven tapes may offer advantages over braided constructions due to their low permeability and lack of stretch in either direction.
-Like braids, they can be made from a variety of polymers that are more consistent and predicable than natural fiber, decreasing the chance of an adverse tissue reaction.
+Woven tapes may offer advantages over braided constructions due to their low permeability and dimensional stability.
+Like braids, they can be made from a variety of polymers that are consistent and predictable, decreasing the chance of an adverse tissue reaction.

 Read our foot and ankle repair blog to learn more about these types of applications.